-Our school is a community and all those directly connected (staff, governors, parents, and pupils) suggestions it safe and secure.
-We Append lix 1 Responsibilities of the Governing Body and the Headteacher The Governing body has the responsibility to ensure: here is a na adership tea working, in addition to basic child protection training
+Our school is a community and all those directly connected (staff, governors, parents, families and pupils) have an essential role to play in making it safe and secure.
+We welcome suggestions and comments contributing to this process.

+Appendix 1

+Responsibilities of the Governing Body and the Headteacher

+The Governing Body has the responsibility to ensure:

+• There is a named Designated Safeguarding Lead (DSL), who is a member of the senior leadership team and who has undertaken approved KSCMP training in inter-agency working, in addition to basic child protection training

-- The school has an up-to-date child protection policy that is consistent with KSCMP requirements, reviewed annually and made available to parents on request - Procedures are in place for dealing with allegations of abuse made against members of staff including allegations made against the head teacher - Safer recruitment procedures, which include the requirement for appropriate checks in line with national guidance are in place - There is an up-to-date and appropriate training strategy which ensures all members of staff, including the managers, teaching and non-teaching staff, receive safeguarding training - That all temporary staff and volunteers are made aware of the school's arrangements for safeguarding. - That appropriate filters and appropriate monitoring systems for school systems and internet enabled devices are in place whilst being mindful to ensure that over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding - That the governing body nominates a member (normally the chair) to be responsible for liaising with the local authority and other agencies in the event of an allegation being made against the head teacher.
-An annual report will be submitted to the local authority about how the governing body's duties have been carried out.
-Any weaknesses or areas of concern will be rectified immediately. - That children are taught about safeguarding, including online, through teaching and learning opportunities, as part of providing a broad and balanced curriculum.
+• The school has an up-to-date child protection policy that is consistent with KSCMP requirements, reviewed annually and made available to parents on request

+• Procedures are in place for dealing with allegations of abuse made against members of staff including allegations made against the head teacher

+• Safer recruitment procedures, which include the requirement for appropriate checks in line with national guidance, are in place

+• There is an up-to-date and appropriate training strategy which ensures all members of staff, including the managers, teaching and non-teaching staff, receive safeguarding training

+• That all temporary staff and volunteers are made aware of the school's arrangements for safeguarding.

+• That appropriate filters and appropriate monitoring systems for school systems and internet enabled devices are in place whilst being mindful to ensure that over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding

+• That the Governing Body nominates a member (normally the chair) to be responsible for liaising with the local authority and other agencies in the event of an allegation being made against the head teacher.
+An annual report will be submitted to the local authority about how the Governing Body's duties have been carried out.
+Any weaknesses or areas of concern will be rectified immediately.

+• That children are taught about safeguarding, including online, through teaching and learning opportunities, as part of providing a broad and balanced curriculum.